efinfl/GraphQL_React-Apollo_Tut_Follow/Step_By_Step.md

     }
   ```

-## Create a React app into a client folder
+## Front-End: Create a React app into a client folder

 - In the terminal type: create-react-app client

-## Install concurrently
+## Install concurrent

-This allows you to run both the front-end port (3000) and back-end (5000) port at the same time.
+This allows you to run both the front-end port (3000) and back-end (5000) port with one command line

 - Go into server (root) package.json and create the following scripts:
   - "client": npm start --prefix client": _This will run the React application in the client folder_